Keep your regular appointments with your doctor. This is so your doctor can check on your progress.

 - Try to keep your regular appointments with your doctor.
 This is so your doctor can check on your progress.

-- If you have diabetes you may need to check your blood glucose more frequently, as clomipramine may affect the levels of sugar in your blood.
-Your doctor will be able to advise you about this.
+- If you have diabetes you may need to check your blood glucose more frequently.
+This is because clomipramine can alter the levels of sugar in your blood.
+Your doctor will advise you about this.

-- Do not stop taking clomipramine unless your doctor tells you to do so.
-Stopping treatment suddenly can sometimes cause problems and your doctor may want you to reduce your dose gradually if this is necessary
+- Continue to take clomipramine unless your doctor tells you otherwise.
+Stopping treatment suddenly can sometimes cause problems and your doctor may want you to reduce your dose gradually if this becomes necessary.

 Can clomipramine cause problems?